bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I first found out something was amiss when I visited my supplier of black powder, who lives in Hupperdook" he started, pointing to a piece that read 'Rocket of Sparkles and Glitter', which Adrex first now recognized - the twins' store.
 "The two granddaughters of the dear Victor had come up with a new way to send up rockets - they had made pipes that shot them up.
 It didn't take more than a smile and a kind compliment, before they told me a local tinker had come up with it, though they wouldn't tell who.
-But it didn't take me long to find the closet tinker shop, which had way too many clocks and gadgets lying around, and mr..." he skimped around the board "...
+But it didn't take me long to find the closet tinker shop, which had way too many clocks and gadgets lying around, and Mr..." he skimped around the board "...
 Tinkertop, I think it was, was kind enough to tell me, that he didn't work with powder."
 A smile on his right side of his face showed.
-"But he told me you did some work with it, mr. Scalenduur."
+"But he told me you did some work with it, Mr. Scalenduur."

 Adrex remembered Cleff Tinkertop rather well in this very moment.
 He was the one, who had warned him about Vox Machina in the first place, and who had made Adrex take extra precautions, though apparently not enough.